March 28, 2024/Women's Health

 In the United States, the average age for entering menopause is 51.4 years, with a typical range of 45 to 55.
 But perimenopause can start much sooner.

 “The symptoms can actually start a decade before menopause,” Dr. Batur says.
-On average, though, perimenopause starts about four years before your period stops.
+But on average, perimenopause starts about four years before your period stops.
 This is when menopause-like symptoms — including hot flashes — make their grand debut.

 Hot flashes during perimenopause